TMJ Dentist Ooltewah and TMD Dental Care

 - Do your teeth feel overly sensitive or lose?

 - Does increased stress induce clenching and jaw pain?

 - Have you previously injured your neck, head, or jaw?

-If you answered “yes” to many of these questions, it is likely that you have a TMJ disorder.
+If you answered “yes” to many of these questions, it is likely that you have TMJ or TMD.

 TMJ stands for temporomandibular joint, which is the name for each joint (right and left) that connects your jaw to your skull.
-TMJ disorders occur in your complex, temporomandibular joint.
+These disorders occur in your complex, temporomandibular joint.

 Symptoms include jaw pain, clicking, popping or grating sounds, locked jaw, misaligned bite, or difficulty opening your mouth widely.
 You might also experience pain in the neck, shoulders, mouth, and even your lower back.
 Other symptoms can include earaches, headaches, and migraines.

 HOW DO TMJ/TMD DISORDERS OCCUR?

-TMJ disorders can develop for a variety reasons.
+TMJ and TMD can develop for a variety reasons.
 You might clench or grind your teeth during sleep or tighten your jaw muscles during higher levels of stress.
 It is possible that you may have a damaged joint due to injury or disease.
 Arthritis can also stretch or tear the muscle ligaments, or damage the joint directly.
 Because the disc is made of cartilage and functions as the cushion of the jaw joint, it can sometimes dislocate out of position.